-

 A quick recap of our recent trip to Venice, Italy.
 We had a great time exploring this beautiful and truly unique city.
 Venice is like eating an entire box of chocolate liqueurs in one go. -Truman Capote

 To act or not to act.
 To speak or not to speak.
 To intervene or not to intervene.
-It seems that these are the thoughts that consume the mind of a parent every day.
-It is said that parenting is the toughest job in the world, and I would think that most parents who are engaged in the lives of their children would agree.
-For although we get plenty of advice from others and we instinctively draw our own parenting styles from those who have raised us, at the end of the day, when we are face to face with our own children, there simply isn’t a blueprint.
-It is…
+It seems that these are the thoughts that consume a parent’s mind every day.
+It is said that parenting is the most challenging job in the world, and most parents who are engaged in their children’s lives would agree.
+Although we get plenty of advice from others and instinctively draw our parenting styles from those who have raised us, when we are face to face with our children, there isn’t a blueprint.
+During these times of indecision, we realize that we are left with only our thoughts.
+We are left with our…

 One Year Later

 One year ago, we moved across the globe to Switzerland and began a new chapter in our lives.
 It feels like just yesterday that we put our belongings on a boat, said our goodbyes, and boarded a plane to a new country with a one-way ticket.
 It certainly has been a great adventure thus far.
-Here are ten quick observations and thoughts on our first year in Switzerland: Switzerland is Beautiful Amy and I are amazed at the overwhelming beauty that this country has to offer.
-It seems that no matter where we go, either into the mountains or walking the streets of a new city or village, the scenic…
+Here are ten quick observations and thoughts on our first year in Switzerland: Amy and I are amazed at the overwhelming beauty that this country has to offer.
+It seems that no matter where we go, either into the mountains or walking the streets of a new city or village, the scenic landscapes captivate us…

 Mürren, Switzerland

-We spent the day in Mürren, Switzerland yesterday on a beautiful Saturday before a storm made its way in.
-We explored the quaint town with its snow covered streets (for skiers to get around) and magnificent views of the Alps.
-We eventually made our way up to Allmendhubel where we had lunch, and, where the boys got to play on the coolest playground ever!!!
-One thing that both Amy and I have really enjoyed about Switzerland, aside from its beauty, is its pace of life.
-It seems that the intentional emphasis on “slowing down” by the Swiss people can be reflected in not only the quality of life here but…
+Yesterday, on a beautiful Saturday, we spent the day in Mürren, Switzerland, before a storm arrived.
+We explored the quaint town with snow-covered streets (for skiers to navigate) and magnificent views of the Alps.
+We eventually made our way up to Allmendhubel, where we had lunch, and the boys got to play on the most incredible playground ever!!!
+Aside from its beauty, Amy and I have enjoyed Switzerland’s pace of life.
+The Swiss people’s intentional emphasis on “slowing down” is reflected in the quality of life here and a distinct focus on the family.
+No matter where you go, there seem to be activities for families to enjoy the beautiful…

 Die Hausmann (The Houseman)

-I have to be honest that the first time I was called it, it rubbed me the wrong way.
-Maybe it was because of the accent “HA-ous-Mah-n”.
-Or maybe because it was something that I never identified myself with before.
+Honestly, the first time I was called, it rubbed me the wrong way.
+Maybe it was because of the accent “HA-ous-Mah-n.”
+Perhaps it was because it was something that I never identified myself with before.
 I mean to answer a question posed by strangers, “Was tun Sie hier in der Schweiz zu tun?”
-(What do you do here in Switzerland?) with “Ich bin eine Hausmann” (I am a Houseman) is awkward to say the least.
-I mean on one hand it sounds way to formal for washing floors and toilets.
-On the other hand it sounds like I should be getting paid for this.
-And…
+(What do you do here in Switzerland?)
+“Ich bin eine Hausmann” (I am a Houseman) is awkward.
+On the one hand, it sounds way too formal for washing floors and toilets.
+On the other hand, it sounds like I should be getting paid for this.
+And that’s the thing.
+There lies the rub.
+Being a Hausmann has…

 The Call of a Father

-There was a scene in the new Star Wars film The Force Awakens that captivated me.
-I must admit I am not a Star Wars expert or fanatic, but I grew up watching the original trilogy like most young boys of my generation and I loved it.
-So now being a father myself and watching the new film with my eight-year-old son made the experience that much more memorable.
+A scene in the new Star Wars film The Force Awakens captivated me.
+I am not a Star Wars expert or fanatic, but I grew up watching the original trilogy like most young boys of my generation, and I loved it.
+So now, being a father myself and watching the new film with my eight-year-old son made the experience that much more memorable.
 Without spoiling anything, the scene I mention for those who saw the movie is the one that left most of us gasping with a collective “WHY?”
 It was the scene in which Hans Solo confronts his son, Kylo Ren.
-For those…
+For those who have not seen the movie…

 Hope and Home

-Walking through the familiar door into the place that I called home for most of my childhood and teenage years brought contentment and a sense of peace, yet also confliction.
+Walking through the familiar door into the place I called home for most of my childhood and teenage years brought contentment and, yet, a sense of conflict.
 I knew what stair created the loudest creak.
 I knew what seat gave the best view of the TV.
 Looking up at night, I knew the shadows on the ceiling before I fell asleep.
 This was my home during some of the most influential times of my life.
 This was my home that gave birth to great joy, great sorrow, and great love.
 This was my home.
 And yet, I was a visitor.
 For this was my parent’s home.
-Pulling…
+Pulling up to the…